-Note: The recording period moved from calendar year to financial year after 1994.
+- 1. The recording period moved from calendar year to financial year after 1994. - 2.
+The survey moved to the current SCJS design in 2008/09.

-The introduction of the Scottish Crime Recording Standard (SCRS) in April, 2004 led to an increase in the number of crimes recorded by the police.
-Since 2005/06 recorded crime figures have been on a relatively steady downward trend.
+The introduction of the Scottish Crime Recording Standard (SCRS) in April, 2004 has helped maintain a consistent approach to recording crime.
+As anticipated, this has increased the numbers of minor crimes recorded by the police, such as minor crimes of Vandalism and minor thefts.
+However, it was not anticipated that the SCRS would have a notable impact on the figures for more serious crimes such as Serious assault, Sexual assault, Robbery or Housebreaking.
+Since 2005/06 recorded crime figures have been on a relatively steady downward trend (Figure 2.1).

-Before moving to the current SCJS methodology in 2008/09, crime survey estimates in Scotland were derived from smaller sample surveys and in general subject to a higher level of uncertainty, reflected in the fluctuations in the overall crime series prior to 2008-09.
-Since the shift to the current survey design and increased sample sizes in 2008/09, survey estimates of the overall level of crime have fallen in line with the sort of reductions seen in recorded crime.
+Before moving to the current SCJS methodology in 2008/09, crime survey estimates in Scotland were derived from smaller sample surveys and, in general, subject to a higher level of uncertainty.
+This is reflected in the fluctuations in the overall level of crime estimated prior to 2008-09.
+Since the shift to the current survey design and increased sample sizes in 2008/09, survey estimates of the overall level of crime have fallen, in line with the sort of reductions seen in recorded crime.

-$^{7}$ Previously known as the Scottish Crime Survey (SCS) and the Scottish Crime and Victimisation Survey (SCVS).
+&lt;sup>4 Previously known as the Scottish Crime Survey (SCS) and the Scottish Crime and Victimisation Survey (SCVS).

-The latest figures from the SCJS show that there were an estimated 815,000 incidents of crime against adults in Scotland in 2012/13, 22% lower since the 2008/09 survey.
+The latest figures from the SCJS show that there were an estimated 815,000 incidents of crime against adults in Scotland in 2012/13.
+Between the 2010/11 and 2012/13, the change in the overall level of crime estimated is not statistically significant.
+However, the cumulative effect of changes is statistically significant, showing a decrease of 22% since the 2008/09 survey.
 The survey estimates that, in 2012/13, around one in six (16.9%) adults aged 16 or over were the victim of at least one crime.

-In 2012/13, the Scottish police recorded 273,053 crimes, 13% fewer crimes than in 2011/12 and 28% fewer than in 2008-09.
-All eight legacy police forces showed a decrease in the number of crimes recorded in 2012/13, compared to 2011-12.
+In 2012/13, the police in Scotland recorded 273,053 crimes, 13% fewer crimes than in 2011/12 and 28% fewer than in 2008-09.
+All eight legacy police forces showed a decrease in the number of crimes recorded in 2012/13, compared to 2011/12.
 The scale of the decrease ranged from 6% for Tayside, to 16% for Northern.

-Figure 1 highlights the difference in number of the overall crimes estimated by the SCJS and those recorded by the police.
-The SCJS captures crimes that are not reported to the police, and therefore not included in recorded crime figures.
-The differences between crime survey data and recorded crime figures that lead to such differences are explored further in Chapter 3 of this report.
+Figure 1 highlights the scale of the difference in number of the overall crimes estimated by the SCJS and those recorded by the police.
+The SCJS is able to capture crimes that are not reported to the police, and therefore not included in recorded crime figures.
+The distinctions between crime survey data and recorded crime figures that lead to this contrast are explored further in Chapter 3 of this report.

-2.2 Recorded Crime level and trends by crime and offence groups
+2.2 Police Recorded Crime level and trends by crime and offence groups